 The Finale!

 I would think it was as cramped as humanly possible.
 And then dozens of more people would push their way towards me from both sides.
 I loved the experience though was horrified at the same time.
 I finally retreated, recognizing how much longer it would take.
 Plus, I had exciting dinner plans with a friend, of my New York friend, Aditi.
-I was so grateful for the connections she made for me.
+I was so grateful to her for the connections she made for me.

 I finally pushed and squeezed my way out of the crowds (not an easy feat), and enjoyed another vantage point from the distance.

-I worked my way through the maze of crooked streets, and headed to the Jaiwana Haveli to meet Aditi’s friend Yash.
+I worked my way through the maze of crooked streets and headed to Jaiwana Haveli to meet Aditi’s friend Yash.
 His family has been living there for generations.
-His family also runs a beautiful hotel with stunning views overlooking the lake and palace.
+His family also runs a beautiful hotel with stunning views overlooking the lake and the palace.
 We met up on the roof and enjoyed a refreshing Kingfisher, some decent conversation and yet another scrumptious meal, the highlight of which was the Chilli Paneer.

-ramblinarium, chili paneer, jaiwana haveli, udaipur
+ramblinarium, jaiwana haveli, udaipur Ramblinarium – Jaiwana Haveli, Udaipur

 I walked myself back to Madri Haveli through the windy maze.
 Along the way, I was excited for a much-needed shower and rinsing of my sweat-filled clothes.
 I learned later that it took the boys 40 tries to make a pyramid tall enough to reach the clay pot.
 So glad I left when I did!